ton-offline-storage/address-generator/README.md

 ## Usage
 Download binary for your platform from latest [release](https://github.com/ton-offline-storage/address-generator/releases) and run it in terminal, follow instructions.

+By the way Tails OS is a distributive of Linux, so Linux version will go

 ## Perfomance
 Table shows average time for finding an address, depending on CPU and number of characters constrained (to a single option).